Deducteam/universo/README.md

 Compiling Universo is not standard (yet).
 It requires:

 - Dune
-- Using Dedukti on branch `typing-functor` (soon Dedukti 2.7)
+- Using Dedukti on branch
-- Using Dkmeta (compiled for the branch above)
+- Using Dkmeta

 The branch will eventually be merge soon and eventually Universo will be released on `opam`.

 To compile Universo, just use `make`.
-Then you can choose to install Universo with `make install` or simply use `dune exec -- lambdapi`.
+Then you can choose to install Universo with `make install` or simply use `dune exec -- universo`.